just-buildsystem/justbuild/doc/future-designs/execution-properties.md

 #### `"execution properties"`

-This value has to evaluate to a map of strings; if not given, the empty map is taken as default.
+This value has to evaluate to a map of strings or `null`;
+if not given or evaluating to `null`, the empty map is taken as default.
 This map is taken as a union with any remote-execution properties specified at the invocation of the build (if keys are defined both, for the entire build and in